 - EXPECT TO HAVE SOME PAIN AFTER SURGERY.
 Hip replacement surgery is a major operation, and operations hurt.
 While Dr. Foran's minimally invasive hip replacement is designed to decrease your pain in the first 6 weeks after surgery compared to a traditional hip replacement, there will still be pain.
 Dr. Foran's goal is to keep you comfortable, but being "pain free" is not realistic after any hip replacement.
 A reasonable goal is to keep your pain tolerable while you are at rest.
 This is accomplished by providing you with the appropriate pain medications.
 You may have pain that is greater more severe while you are walking and moving your hip in the first several weeks.
 This is a normal part of the healing process.
-It is important that you stay "ahead of your pain," meaning you should ask for additional pain medications when you are feeling intolerable pain while at rest in the hospital. - You will have mild bruising and swelling initially that will start at the surgical site.
+It is important that you stay "ahead of your pain," meaning you should ask for additional pain medications when you are feeling intolerable pain while at rest in the hospital.
+Calf pain and thigh pain are particularly common.

+You will have mild to moderate bruising and swelling initially that will start at the - You will have mild to moderate bruising and swelling initially that will start at the surgical site.
 Bruising and swelling are normal after surgery and vary from person to person.
 Bruising and swelling will continue to increase over the first 2 weeks after surgery, especially after you have been up and standing/walking for prolonged periods.
 Bruising may travel up as high as your groin area and may move down to your toes within the first 2 weeks.
-After a week or two, expect significant swelling in your entire leg and foot.
-Wearing the compression stockings (TED hose) as instructed during the first 2 weeks will decrease your swelling.
-Elevating the operative leg also helps decrease swelling.
-The swelling will eventually resolve with time. - Sleeping may be difficult in the first several weeks.
+In the first week or two, expect significant swelling in your entire leg and foot - Sleeping may be difficult in the first several weeks.
+Pain is typically worse at night the first 6 weeks.
 This is due to the physiologic burden of surgery, the new medications you are on, and a change in your activity level.
 Napping during the day may make sleeping at night difficult.
 It is also important that your pain is well controlled at night.
-If sleeping is, or becomes an issue please let Dr. Foran know. - Physical Therapy (PT) is usually not necessary after total hip replacement.
+If sleeping is or becomes an issue, please let Dr. Foran know. - Physical Therapy (PT) is usually not necessary after total hip replacement.
 Ninety percent of total hip patients do no formal PT after leaving the hospital.
 Generally, patients regain full strength and function by simply walking and performing everyday activities after the surgery.
 In some cases, certain patients will benefit from physical therapy (PT) after they leave the hospital.
 This is particularly true for patients who have substantial weakness or other medical conditions.
 If you prefer to have PT after you go home please inform Dr. Foran so he can arrange for this.
 If you do require or request PT, a physical therapist will come to your home twice weekly for the first 2 weeks.
 If needed, you will get a prescription for outpatient physical therapy at your 2 week postoperative visit at Panorama.